Timothy C. Hain, MD, Chicago IL. Page last modified: December 22, 2013

 Antiviral treatment for herpes simplex may improve prognosis (Adour, 1996).
 The protocol used involved acyclovir 400 mg 5 times daily for 10 days.
 However, recent improvements in antivirals suggest that famciclovir 500 mg tid may be a more effective choice.
 Treatment within three days of the onset of paralysis may be necessary for maximal effect of combined treatment with steroids and acyclovir (Hato et al, 2003).

 Surgery is not needed in most cases of idiopathic Bell's palsy, as 90% of patients recover spontaneously.
 In cases where there has been trauma, facial nerve decompression may be justified.
-This area is controversial -- the surgical literature is more optomistic about the benefits of surgery than the medical literature.
+This area is controversial -- the surgical literature is far more optomistic about the benefits of surgery than the medical literature.
+Surgieries include 12-7 grafting, and decompression of the facial canal.
+This is generally a very bad idea -- to add surgical insult onto injury.
+If your ear surgeon suggests this, we think it would be prudent to get another opinion from a non-surgeon.

 In persons with severe residual impairments at least 1 year after onset, several surgical procedures are available to improve cosmetic appearance.
 These include facial plastic surgery, insertion of gold weights, and rarely - -nerve transpositions.